-Governments worldwide are watching to see what impact the adjustment to existing policies and the introduction of new policies will make to Europe's CO2 emissions.
-In a collective effort to reduce CO2 emissions, other countries or even continents may decide to follow the move made by the European Union's member states.
+Governments worldwide are watching to see what impact the adjustment to existing policies and the introduction of new policies will make on Europe's CO2 emissions.
+In a collective effort to reduce CO2 emissions, other countries or continents may decide to follow the move made by the European Union's member states.

 Buildings and construction are major climate culprits

 Why is part of the Climate Law targeting the construction industry?
-Let’s be honest, we're not leading the way in sustainability.
+Let's be honest; we're not leading the way in sustainability.
 Some are, such as MOSO bamboo, but we're miles away from where we should be.

 While other industries (like aviation) have been called out for their contribution to CO2 emissions, the construction industry has so far managed to slip under the radar.

 This is surprising given that the building and construction sectors are responsible for 39% of energy use and process-related CO2 emissions and 36% of final energy use.
-Plus, the manufacture of building materials and products like steel, cement and glass account for 11% of CO2 emissions.
+Plus, the manufacture of building materials and products like steel, cement, and glass account for 11% of CO2 emissions.
 Get the full climate breakdown now.

 Building one new Tokyo every quarter